otmanjai/otmanjai.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently an Assistant Professor of Applied Physics at Sidi Mohamed Ben Abdellah University, Fez, Morocco.
+I received my Ph.D. in Nuclear Engineering from ​Abdelmalek Essaâdi University​, Tetouan, Morocco.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_jai.jpg` and put it in the `img/` folder.